rlucioni/recipes/recipes/pizza-dough.md

 # Pizza Dough

-Makes two 10" pizzas.
+Makes 3 13" pizzas.

 ## Instructions

 Follow the [white bread with poolish](white-bread-with-poolish.md) recipe until it's time to proof.
 At that point:

-1. Cut the dough in half and shape each piece into a tight ball.
+1. Working with plenty of bench flour, dump out dough, cut into thirds, and shape each piece into a tight ball.
-2. Put the dough balls on an oiled plate and cover with more oil and plastic wrap.
-Proof in the refrigerator 6 hours to 2 days.
+2. Rest the dough balls on a floured board and cover with a towel.
+Proof about 1 hour on the counter, or 6-48 hours in the fridge.